Most Expensive Colleges and Universities in the U.S.

 • Average net price: $27,979

 Over the last five years, the University of Chicago’s total cost of attendance has increased by nearly 15%.
-But soaring costs have left interested students undeterred.
-Between fall 2017 and fall 2022, full-time undergraduate enrollment at UChicago increased by 20%.
+And between fall 2018 and fall 2023, full-time undergraduate enrollment at UChicago decreased by just over 10%.

 UChicago offers extensive financial assistance and meets 100% of students’ demonstrated need without loans.
 At least one of the institution’s aid offerings intended for low-income students is a full-ride scholarship that also offers funding for study abroad programs and networking opportunities.